alhusseingamal/OS-Scheduler/README.md

 ## System Description

-Clock: Serves as a virtual integer time clock within the system.
+Clock: A shared clock that serves as a virtual integer time clock within the system.
 Its primary functions include simulation purposes and facilitating IPC.

 Process Generation Module: Responsible for generating processes, reading input files, initializing the scheduler, and creating the clock process.